ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data_Preparation/README.md

 1. Identifying Jewelry Products:

-   Parent_asin_of_jewelries.py
+   Parent_asin_of_meta.py

    Input: Amazon Clothing, Shoes & Jewelry metadata file (meta_Clothing_Shoes_and_Jewelry.jsonl)

    Method:

-      1. Metadata filtering (select only jewelry items)
+      1. Filter the metadata to keep only items that belong to jewelry-related categories.

-      2. Providing jewelry product list (store their unique parent_asin identifiers)
+      2. Extract the corresponding jewelry products and store their unique parent_asin identifiers.

+      3. Collect additional useful metadata such as the product title, average rating, rating number, features, description, price, store, brand, and manufacturer, and store the results in a structured dataset.

 2. Extracting Reviews for Jewelry Products: